-For more than five years, we have been developing specific procedures for property proofs of rewriting, for the sake of programming, in particular with inductive techniques, already applied with success to termination under strategies [51], [52], [53], to weak termination [54] and to sufficient completeness [57].
+For several years, we have been developing specific procedures for property proofs of rewriting, for the sake of programming, in particular with inductive techniques, already applied with success to termination under strategies [62], [63], [64], to weak termination [65], sufficient completeness [69] and probabilistic termination [68].

-The last two results take place in the context of adversary computations, since they allow for proving that even a divergent program, in the sense where it does not terminate, can give the expected results.
+The last three results take place in the context of adversary computations, since they allow for proving that even a divergent program, in the sense where it does not terminate, can give the expected results.